Identifiable Energy-based Representations: An Application to Estimating Heterogeneous Causal Effects: Model

 \section{Model}

-A parameter is identifiable in a class of statistical models if every model describing the same distribution, has the same parameter-value across each model.
-If models with different parameters give the same data distribution, i.e., generate the same observed data in the large data limit, there is no guarantee we can find the true model from the data even if the sample size is large \citep{lewbel2019identification}.
+A parameter is identifiable in a class of statistical models if every model describing the same distribution, has the same value of the parameter.
+If models with different parameter-values give the same distribution, i.e., generate the same observed data in the large data limit, we can no longer find the true model from the data even if the sample size is large \citep{lewbel2019identification}.

-In our problem, the sought after representation is a continuous function, i.e., an infinite-dimensional parameter.
-Our goal is to construct partially identifiable representations in a class of energy-based models (EBMs).
-By partially identifiable, we mean if two EBMs model the same distribution, then the representation in the EBMs is the same up to some constant for all $x\in \mathcal{X}$.
 Generally, identifiability is often achieved by introducing some constraint on the model class, as is also the case here.
-We attain partial identifiability in two steps: (1) we create multiple EBMs with a shared representation, and (2) we fix some of the EBMs' parameters to a random value without overly reducing model complexity.
-We elaborate on these steps in detail below.
+We will construct partially identifiable representations in a class of partially randomized energy-based models (EBMs).
+By partially identifiable, we mean if two models give the same distribution, then their representations are only different by some universal constant.
+A partially randomized EBM is constructed in the two steps detailed below.

-\textbf{Step 1.} Suppose we want to learn a $k$-dimensional representation of the covariates $(k<d)$.\footnote{The risk bounds in \Cref{sect:setup} depend on the performance of the outcome and propensity score models.
-The dimension $k$ can be tuned as a hyper-parameter via cross-validation on the observed outcomes (or treatment assignment) with an outcome regression (or propensity score) model.
-In this paper, we choose $k$ only based on the observed outcomes because some CATE learners do not use a propensity score model.} We start by partitioning $\mathcal{X}$ into some disjoint subsets $\mathcal{X}_1,\cdots, \mathcal{X}_k$.
-Intuitively, with a partitioning of size $k$ we want to create $k$ equations to determine a $k$ dimensional representation (for details, we refer to the proof of \Cref{prop:id} below).
-The partition can not be random and should be made based on the value of a few (or all) covariates.
-In this paper, we construct the partition unsupervised by learning $k$-means clusters \citep{lloyd1982least} from the covariates in the training data.
-Having a partition of size $k$, we now turn to representation learning.
+\textbf{Step 1.} Suppose we want to learn a $k$-dimensional representation of the covariates $(k<d)$\footnote{The errors of CATE learners depend on the performance of the outcome and propensity score models $\hat{\mu}_0$, $\hat{\mu}_1$ and $\hat{\pi}$.
+Because some CATE learners do not use a propensity score model, the dimension $k$ is tuned as a hyper-parameter via cross-validation on the observed outcomes in this paper.}.
+We let $f_{\theta}:\mathcal{X}\rightarrow \mathbb R^{k}$ be a neural network that generates the $k$-dimensional data representation.
+We define $k$ standard EBMs \citep{lecun2006tutorial} on $\mathcal{X}$ with a {\it shared} representation $f_{\theta}$: